 Project Purpose (Research Question/Problem Statement):

-Landmark College, in collaboration with the Information Systems Department at the University of Maryland, Baltimore County (UMBC), will hold a one-day workshop on HCC methods and participatory design for Landmark students.
-Students will have the opportunity to join a participatory design team, interact with applications (“Apps”) prototypes created by UMBC graduate students, contribute their feedback and learn how to make design modifications to meet user requirements.
+Landmark College, in collaboration with the Information Systems Department at the University of Maryland, Baltimore County (UMBC), held a one-day workshop in December 2011 on HCC methods and participatory design for Landmark students.
+Students had the opportunity to join a participatory design team, interact with applications (apps) prototypes created by UMBC graduate students, contribute their feedback, and learn how to make design modifications to meet user requirements.

-Electronic tablets offer a variety of accessibility options for diverse audiences, and applications (“Apps”) which have the potential to help struggling students become independent learners.
-A two-day workshop is proposed at Landmark College, in collaboration with the Computer Science Department at Southern Illinois University (SIU), to provide students at Landmark the opportunity to learn how to develop electronic tablet applications intended to meet their individual learning needs and to become aware of the programming tools used in the computer science field.
-We will be exploring whether Landmark College’s Master Notebook organizational tool can be replicated in whole or in part by existing or future Apps, and whether Quorum, a programming language developed at SIU will benefit students with invisible disabilities.
+Electronic tablets offer a variety of accessibility options for diverse audiences, and applications (apps) which have the potential to help struggling students become independent learners.
+A two-day workshop was held at Landmark College in February 2012, in collaboration with the Computer Science Department at Southern Illinois University (SIU), to provide students at Landmark the opportunity to learn how to develop electronic tablet applications intended to meet their individual learning needs, as well as to become aware of the programming tools used in the computer science field.
+We explored whether Landmark College’s Master Notebook organizational tool could be replicated in whole or in part by existing or future apps, and whether Quorum, a programming language developed at SIU, will benefit students with invisible disabilities.

 We are currently in the process of collecting and/or analyzing the data from these workshops.

-"...funded by grants from the AT&T Foundation and the Alliance for Access to Computing Careers (AccessComputing) which is funded by the National Science Foundation as part of the Broadening Participation in Computing (BPC) program of the Directorate for Computer and Information Sciences and Engineering (CISE) (grant #CNS-0540615, CNS-0837508 and CNS-1042260)."
+This project was funded by grants from the AT&T Foundation and the Alliance for Access to Computing Careers (AccessComputing), which is funded by the National Science Foundation (NSF) as part of the Broadening Participation in Computing (BPC) program of the Directorate for Computer and Information Sciences and Engineering (CISE) (grant #CNS-0540615, CNS-0837508 and CNS-1042260).

 Landmark College Institute

 1 River Road South